pearlapb/kitty-petition/README.md

 # Petition Project

 This is a multi-page application that gathers signatures for a cause (I decided to try and get SPICED Academy to get a kitty petting zoo… In vain!).
+Check it out on heroku [here](https://pearlapetition.herokuapp.com).
 This was my first "big" project, started in my 9th week at SPICED Academy.

 ### Features: